OofMcOoferson/OofMcOoferson/README.md

 ## Hi there 👋
+## I'm Samuel Davalos

+Here's what's been going on so far and some fun facts:
+- ⚔ I'm trying to make a working replica of the Tomodachi Life "Tomodachi Quest" minigame RPG Mechanics from scratch through Java to hone my skills in the language.
+I might translate what I have so far into other languages such as Python as well to practice with other languages, and perhaps later tackle more complicated systems such as Pokemon's battle mechanics.
+- 🖱 I'm currently learning about data structures and statistics at UIC, and I plan on seeking internship opportunities to get my foot firmly on the door and get a head start on my programming career.
+- 🎲 I play a variety of video games and trading card games in my spare time (especially Pokemon), and I like to apply my coding knowledge to these games to figure out probabilites and strategies.

 <!--
 **OofMcOoferson/OofMcOoferson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.